m260678m-afk/kalkulator/README.md

-# Kalkulator Projekt
+# Calculator Project

-Prosty kalkulator stworzony w ramach nauki Git, VS Code i Dockera.
+A simple calculator created as part of learning Git, VS Code, and Docker.

-### Użyte technologie:
+### Technologies used:
 * HTML
 * CSS
 * JavaScript

-### Jak uruchomić:
+### How to run:
-Otwórz plik index.html w przeglądarce internetowej
+Open the index.html file in your web browser

-### Przyszłość
+### Future

-będę nad projektem pracował i starał sie dołożyć wiecej funkcjonalności
+I will work on the project and try to add more functionalities.